-- NPWS approved farm planners are paid on a case by case basis for their work on behalf of the NPWS see Appendix 3 Payments. - The NPWS will not be held responsible for the actions of approved planners. - As per 4.2, applicants are free to pick any planner, but the planner will need to be approved for the plan in question by the NPWS Wildlife Inspectors with responsibility for the Agri-Ecology Unit.
-Such approval shall be assessed according to the experience and qualifications of the planner, bearing in mind that NPWS farm plans are deemed "high-end" interventions to deliver bespoke solutions to intricate environmental issues for habitats and species of conservation concern.
-Thereby, there will be an emphasis on ecological expertise and experience as much as agricultural expertise and experience.
-NPWS staff can refer a potential applicant to a planner or planners if they consider such action is appropriate. - If a planner decides to no longer be a farm planner in the Scheme, they must notify the Agri-Ecology Unit of this, and cannot transfer the details of the plans they hold without the prior consent of the Agri-Ecology Unit.
+NPWS farm planners are paid on a case by case basis for their work on behalf of the NPWS see Appendix 3 Payments.

+- The NPWS will not be held responsible for the actions of planners. - If a planner decides to no longer be listed on the farm planner panel, they must notify the Agri-Ecology Unit of this, and cannot transfer the details of the plans they hold without the prior consent of the Agri-Ecology Unit.